GeorginaCarlisle/GeorginaCarlisle/README.md

 Hi, I am Georgina Carlisle, a Junior Full Stack Software Developer currently undertaking a Diploma in Full Stack Software Development with Code Institute.
 I enjoy working with HTML, CSS, JavaScript and Python, and using UX design, Design Thinking and Agile methodologies to plan and develop projects.

-I am transitioning into software development from education, bringing with me experience and a real love of supporting, motivating and helping others to progress.
+I am transitioning into software development from the education sector, bringing with me experience and a real love of supporting, motivating and helping others to progress.

 I am eager to continue my learning, further develop my tech skills and contribute to projects that make a positive contribution to the world.

-To get in touch, please connect with me on [LinkedIn](https://www.linkedin.com/in/georgina-carlisle-617b58268/)
+To get in touch, please connect with me on [LinkedIn](https://www.linkedin.com/in/georgina-carlisle-617b58268/).

 ---